ben0bi/BeRec/README.md

 # BeRec a.k.a.
 BURP
 ## Benobis Universal Recorder & Player

+An Offline MP3 Player, Music Player, Music Recorder, and maybe TV-Remote and other stuff.

 See here:
 https://www.youtube.com/watch?v=fXjCIICesxU

 Updates:
--> You can switch between INTERNAL DIRECTORY or SD CARDS now.
+-> You can switch between INTERNAL DIRECTORY or (CF/SD) CARDS now.
 	-> It will try to mount sdb1 to /media/sdcard1 and sdb2 to /media/sdcard2
 	-> you can change those values in the globals.py
-	-> Including DID.py update for showing SD-cards mounted or not, or ID for internal drive.
+	-> Including DID.py update for showing CF-cards mounted or not, or ID for internal drive.
 -> MP3 Player fully working.
 	Maybe almost, there may be some errors but I tried to eliminate all upcoming bugs like "wrong file format, i will crash now" -> only loading mp3s, wavs, oggs, and flacs now.